coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 # Transclusion (broken link) resolution

-In spirit of Ted Nelson's 'transclusion resolution', there's a soft-mechanism to harden links & prevent broken links in various ways:
+In spirit of Ted Nelson's 'transclusion resolution', there's a soft-mechanism to harden links & minimize broken links in various ways:

 1. defining a different transport protocol (https vs ipfs or DAT) in `src` or `href` values can make a difference
-2. mirroring files on another protocol using errorcodes in `src` or `href` properties
+2. mirroring files on another protocol using (HTTP) errorcode tags in `src` or `href` properties
 3. in case of `src`: nesting a copy of the embedded object in the placeholder object (`embeddedObject`) will not be replaced when the request fails

+> due to the popularity, maturity and extensiveness of HTTP codes for client/server communication, non-HTTP protocols easily map to HTTP codes (ipfs ERR_NOT_FOUND maps to 404 e.g.)

 For example: